SanaullaParvez/laravel-sanctum/README.md

 ## Authentication using Laravel Sanctum

-In this Project I use both API Token Authentication and SPA Authentication using Laravel Sanctum Here I follow the following documentation links -
+In this Project I use both API Token Authentication and SPA Authentication using Laravel Sanctum.
+Here I follow the following documentation links -

 - [Laravel Sanctum](https://laravel.com/docs/8.x/sanctum)